Samsung Galaxy Z Flip 6 review: A great flip phone that misses the point

 • The PWM rate is still lower than that of the competition.

-The internal 6.7-inch OLED display retains the 2640 x 1080 resolution and 120Hz refresh rate, although the brightness has been jacked up to 2600 nits.
-The result is a display that is quite bright and vibrant, even with the screen mode set to Natural (my usual preference).
-I often find that the built-in screen protector can hinder the view a bit on foldables, but that doesn't seem to be the case with the Galaxy Z Flip 6.
-It's also very visible outdoors, which is a huge plus.
+The internal 6.7-inch OLED display has its brightness increased to 2600 nits, resulting in a display that is quite bright and vibrant, even with the screen mode set to Natural (my usual preference).
+I often find that the built-in screen protector can slightly hinder the view on foldables, but that doesn't seem to be the case with the Galaxy Z Flip 6.
+It's also highly visible outdoors, which is a significant advantage.

-Another win is the crease, which Samsung has drastically minimized thanks to "enhanced layers" on the main screen.
+Another notable improvement is the crease, which Samsung has significantly reduced thanks to "enhanced layers" on the main screen.
 Now, when I run my finger across the display, the crease is hardly noticeable, although not completely nonexistent.
 There's still much more crease than you'll find on the Motorola Razr Plus 2024, for instance, but it doesn't bother me nearly as much when compared to the Galaxy Z Flip 5.

 The Galaxy Z Flip 6 next to the Razr Plus 2024